 Table of Contents

-The KMAT Kerala 2025 examination is designed to assess management aptitude.
-The exam was held on Feb 23, 2025.
-Candidates will be able to check the KMAT Kerala 2025 paper analysis after the exam ends.
-The conducting authority will not share any official analysis for the same, however, it will be based on the test takers and the subject experts across different coaching institutes.
+The KMAT Kerala 2026 examination is designed to assess management aptitude.
+Candidates will be able to check the KMAT Kerala 2026 paper analysis after the exam ends.
+The conducting authority will not share any official analysis for the same; however, it will be based on the test takers and the subject experts across different coaching institutes.

-The exam analysis for the 2025 exam will be shared here for all the sections separately.
-Applicants can find the previous year analysis to get a tentative idea of what ti expect this year.
+The exam analysis for the 2026 exam will be shared here for all the sections separately.

 Here are some key topics based on the previous year paper analysis: